laurengus17/skyfort_heroku_repo/README.md

 Start to finish took me around 7 hours.

+Fighting a Heroku bug - when shrinking the screen the image animation glitches.

 Since I am not building the navbar or footer I just added placeholder space.

 Normally I would make a reusable component for the employee divs but since I am not making a database call to a list of employees and am just hardcoding the names/titles/images I created components for each.